RESEARCH STARTER

 The concept of environmental health in modern society is considerably expanded from that of the past.
 Activities in the field of environmental health were once concerned only with issues known to be disease-related.
 The contemporary concept of environmental health aims to provide a high quality of living.

-The field of environmental health concerns itself with the control of physical factors affecting the health of humans and is different from the prevention and control of individual illness and the preservation of human health.
+The field of environmental health focuses on controlling physical factors that affect human health, distinct from the prevention and control of individual illnesses and the preservation of overall human health.
 Most environmental health problems are the direct result of human activities and interactions with natural and manufactured resources.
 Human manipulation of natural resources causes changes to the environment.
 These changes can be local or global, anticipated or unanticipated.
 In the twenty-first century, humans are living in a polluted environment, the result of centuries of lack of concern for and appreciation of the ecological consequences of human activities.
 The cumulative effects of human actions on the environment have risen steeply and continuously, while the human response to mounting problems of environmental quality has been sporadic and targeted toward high-profile or emergency problems.
 As a result, environmental programs have been developed to preserve wildlife, maintain clean groundwater supplies, manage resources, combat communicable diseases, increase agricultural production, and ensure healthy and sanitary living conditions for human populations.

 As a direct reflection of the public’s concern about environmental degradation, environmental health has become a rapidly growing specialty in the fields of engineering, medicine, environmental science, geology, and resource management.
 As public awareness of the devastating effects of pollution and resource depletion has grown, the demand for qualified environmental health professionals and administrators has increased.
 Whether these sought-after professionals are asked to offer stopgap measures for environmental problems that have already progressed to dangerous, possibly unresolvable levels or whether they are employed to foster a new, more holistic approach to the natural world depends on the environmental conscience of modern civilization.